marcovirgolin/fast_eval/README.md

 # fast_eval
-Fast evaluation of symbolic expressions in C++
+Fast evaluation of symbolic expressions in C++.
+The core algorithm is by [mnzluca](https://github.com/mnzluca).

 # Installation
 Install the conda environment, then run `./make`